silvinor/www/_posts/2026-08-20-take-me-as-i-am.md

 I fought the wrong battle for years.
 I was the victim of this and I was also, without knowing it and without meaning it, the person doing it.
 Both are true.
 Neither cancels the other, and I am not going to use the first to soften the second.

-So yes - add it to the heap.
-I have.
-It is the heaviest thing on it.
+So yes - add it to the list of things I have been convicted of.
+I have added it myself.
+It is the heaviest thing on there, and it is the only one I do not dispute.

 I tell you this for one reason only.
 If you are waiting to be certain before you change how you handle the person in front of you, understand what you are actually waiting for.
 I got my certainty.
 It arrived decades late, and what it bought me was a complete and unarguable account of the harm I had already done.
 Certainty is not protection.
-It is a receipt.
+It is a record of what you already did.

 ## "Stop that.
 People are looking."

 I sway.
 I make strange noises.
 I write the same sentence over and over again.
 There are a hundred versions of this and every autistic person has their own set.
 And every one of us has been told to stop - by a parent, by a spouse, by a teacher, by a colleague who thought they were being kind.

 What you have been stopping is not a symptom.
 Kapp and colleagues interviewed autistic adults about it, and the finding is consistent: stimming is a regulation mechanism.
 It is how we manage sensory overload, intrusive thought, and emotion - including good emotion.
 Participants described it as soothing, as a rhythm that lets the rest of the mind coordinate.
-They also described suppressing it because of how others react, and described being made to feel belittled when told to stop. [^33]
+They also described suppressing it because of how others react, and described being made to feel belittled when told to stop. [^34]

 So the instruction reads, from the inside: *stop the thing that is keeping you regulated, because your regulation is embarrassing to me.*

 Now, you did not think of it that way.
-You thought one of three things, and I know this because I have thought all three.
+When it was first said to the boy I was, the thinking behind it was one of three things - and I know this because I have thought all three myself.

-You thought it was embarrassing.
-You thought it was a visible reminder that something was wrong.
-Or - and this is the one that gets said aloud, because it is the one that sounds noble - you thought: *I have to teach them how to behave, because the world is cruel and I am protecting them.*
+That it was embarrassing.
+That it was a visible reminder something was wrong.
+Or - and this is the one that gets said out loud, because it is the one that sounds noble - *I have to teach him how to behave, because the world is cruel and I am protecting him.*

 I want to take that last one seriously, because it is not a stupid argument.
 The world *is* cruel about this.
-You are not wrong about the world.
+You were not wrong about the world.

-But look at what your protection actually produces.
-The child does not learn "the world is unfair and I will need strategies."
-The child learns "there is something wrong with me, and the people who love me can see it, and their job is to keep it hidden."
-You have not equipped them against the world's judgement.
-You have installed it, in the one place they cannot get away from it, in the voice of the person whose opinion matters most.
+But look at what the protection actually produced.
+I did not learn *the world is unfair and I will need strategies.* I learned *there is something wrong with me, the people who love me can see it, and their job is to keep it hidden.* You did not equip me against the world's judgement.
+You moved it inside, into the one place I could not get away from it, in the voice of the person whose opinion mattered most.

+And now I am fifty-four.

+Wait here ... just a moment.
+Because this is the part that invalidates that boy's scolding.
+I am not a child being prepared for anything.
+I led teams for thirty years.
+I have raised children of my own.
+And I am still told to stop - at a table, in a meeting, in a room full of people who have known me for years.

+Whatever that is, it is not preparation.
+There is nothing left to prepare me for.
+The lesson was delivered, I sat through it for five decades, I can recite it back to you.
+So what is being asked for now is something simpler and older than protection, and I think it always was: *do not do that where I can see it.*

-And there is a test for whether it was really protection, which is uncomfortable but fair.
+And there is a test for whether it was ever really protection, which is uncomfortable but fair.

 If the world is the problem - and it is - what have you spent on the world?

 Because changing me is cheap.
 It costs you nothing socially.
 Whereas saying something at the dinner table when your brother-in-law does his impression, or correcting the friend who says a difficult colleague is "so OCD", or declining to nod along to the television character everyone finds adorable - that costs.
 That makes you the awkward one.
 That puts a little of the exposure onto you.

 I am not going to pretend I don't understand why you choose the cheap option.
-I chose it too, for thirty years, and I chose it about myself.
+I chose it too, all my life, and I chose it about myself.
 I know exactly what it feels like to decide that being ostracised is not survivable, and to arrange your life around not being.
 So I am not calling you a coward.
 I am telling you what I learned by doing the same thing: the cost does not disappear when you decline to pay it.
 It gets transferred.
 Someone smaller carries it.

-And this is where I have to name the industry built on that transfer.

-Applied behaviour analysis is the intervention most likely to be recommended to you, and much of it is built on the premise that the correct outcome is behaviour that looks non-autistic.
-Wilkenfeld and McCarthy set out the ethical case against it in detail - that an intervention aimed at normalisation, delivered to someone who cannot meaningfully consent, is doing something other than treatment. [^34] When Anderson interviewed autistic adults who had received it as children, they described traumatic memories, lasting negative consequences, and a rejection of the premise that they should have been made to behave like their peers; that study concluded the intervention was unethical. [^35]

-I will be honest about the evidence rather than convenient.
-That was seven people.
-It is a small qualitative study and it cannot tell you how common those outcomes are.
-Practitioners have answered these criticisms in the literature, arguing that much of what is attacked reflects historical practice rather than current practice, and that the field has moved. [^36] Some of that answer is fair.
-Some of it is not, and the tell is what the field still counts as success.
-As long as the outcome measure is *indistinguishable from peers*, the goal is concealment - and we now know, from the disclosure research, that concealment is not even what improves how we are received. [^23]

-You do not have to take a position on the whole field to take a position on the small thing in front of you.
+There is an entire industry built on that transfer, aimed at children, and for much of its history its measure of success has been a child who no longer looks autistic. [^35] It deserves its own essay and I will give it one.
+It is not what I am asking you for here.

+What I am asking for is far smaller than an argument about an industry.
 When I start swaying, let me.

 ## Why I go quiet, and why I can't stop